 Debarment and Suspension.
 Grantees are required to sign contracts certifying to the best of its knowledge and belief, that it, its current and future principals, its current and future subcontractors and their principals are not presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from covered transactions by any federal or state department or agency.

-PLEASE NOTE: An organization SHOULD NOT apply in this grant category if at the time of application it cannot meet all of the above stated requirements.
+PLEASE NOTE: An organization should not apply in this grant category if at the time of application it cannot meet all of the above stated requirements.

 The Tennessee Arts Commission reserves the right to deny any application or withhold funding in whole or in part, if the applicant organization programming and activities are outside of the scope or spirit of the Commission’s mission, purpose, or this grant program.